-The different types of stitches commonly used in cotton knitted fabrics and their respective characteristics
+There are various types of stitches commonly used in

 Single Jersey Stitch: